 Congratulations!
 All your years of hard work have paid off.
 You’ve finally gotten into medical school.
-What now?

 Read on.
 We will provide information on how to appropriately commit to a medical school and how to prepare for it.
 Furthermore, you will get insightful advice from former MedSchoolCoach clients who are current medical students as well as our advisors.

 Get ready, and good luck as you prepare for the next steps in your journey to become a physician!

 After you’re done celebrating – which you should definitely do – familiarize yourself with the AAMC’s Traffic Rules so you don’t jeopardize any of your acceptances.
 Here are some of the main things to remember: